Oben Electric Launches Next-Gen Rorr EZ Sigma at an Introductory Price of Rs 1.27 Lakh - www.lokmattimes.com

 Oben Electric Launches Next-Gen Rorr EZ Sigma at an Introductory Price of Rs 1.27 Lakh

-PNN Bengaluru (Karnataka) [India], August 6: Oben Electric, India's homegrown R&D-driven electric motorcycle manufacturer, today announced the launch of ...
+Bengaluru (Karnataka) [India], August 6: Oben Electric, India's homegrown R&D-driven electric motorcycle manufacturer, today announced the launch of Rorr EZ ...

 Bengaluru (Karnataka) [India], August 6: Oben Electric, India's homegrown R&D-driven electric motorcycle manufacturer, today announced the launch of Rorr EZ Sigma – the bold electric, next-generation electric commuter motorcycle at a special introductory price starting at ₹1.27 Lakh for a limited period.
 Designed to redefine city commuting for the modern Indian rider, Rorr EZ Sigma builds on the strong commuter-first DNA that made the Rorr EZ a success, introducing key hardware and software upgrades to elevate both experience and utility.